RedHatInsights/patchman-clients/inventory/docs/SapSystemApi.md

 )

 func main() {
-    tags := []string{"Inner_example"} // []string | filters out hosts not tagged by the given tags (optional) perPage := 987 // int32 | A number of items to return per page. (optional) (default to 50) page := 987 // int32 | A page number of the items to return. (optional) (default to 1)
+    search := "search_example" // string | Only include tags that match the given search string.
+The value is matched against namespace, key and value. (optional) tags := []string{"Inner_example"} // []string | filters out hosts not tagged by the given tags (optional) perPage := 987 // int32 | A number of items to return per page. (optional) (default to 50) page := 987 // int32 | A page number of the items to return. (optional) (default to 1)